Apps are collections of dashboards and reports you create to deliver key metrics to large groups of people in your organization.

 Power BI creates the workspace and opens it.
 It appears in the list of workspaces you’re a member of.
 Because you’re an admin, you can select the ellipsis (…) to go back and make changes to it, adding new members or changing their permissions.

 It’s empty, so now you add content to it.
 Adding content is just like adding content to your My Workspace, except the other people in the workspace can see and work on it, too.
-Another difference is that when you get done, you can distribute the content as an app.
+A big difference is that when you get done, you can distribute the content as an app.
 While in the app workspace, you can upload or connect to files, or connect to third-party services, just as you would in your own My Workspace.
 For example:

 Connect to services such as Microsoft Dynamics CRM, Salesforce, or Google Analytics.